Platform Resources for Legacy Plans

 Get detailed information about platform resources for your Drupal or WordPress site.

 The platform resources provided to your website depend on your current plan.
 Pantheon can scale instantly, so changing your service level will immediately change your resources to the values for the new plan, as shown in the table below.

 Application Containers: Each application container is a separate deployment of your site's code.
-All Dev and Test environments for Personal and Professional sites have one container, and Test environments for Business and Elite sites have two containers.
+All Dev and Test environments for Personal and Performance sites have one container, and Test environments for Business and Elite sites have two containers.
 The Live environment for Elite sites may be scaled to multiple containers to handle more requests.

 PHP Concurrency: The amount of simultaneous processes PHP can run within a given container.
 The number of requests your website can handle is a product of the number of containers, and each containers' concurrency, as well as your application performance (see below).

 PHP Memory Limit (Application Memory Limit): The maximum amount of memory a single PHP process can use.
 Exceeding this limit will kill the process, resulting in a failed request from the user's perspective.

 MySQL Buffer Pool: The buffer pool is InnoDB's cache for frequently-accessed data in your database.
 If queries can run out of the buffer alone, they will be dramatically accelerated.

 Redis Cache Size: Amount of data a Redis instance can store.
 Note these numbers are intentionally set below the maximum memory for the Redis instance (which is the next logical power of 2) in order to ensure good performance.

 Get your Redis connection string by going to the Site Dashboard > Environment (e.g. Dev) > Connection Info, and then run: